-How Backtesting Can Protect You From Unrealistic LTV Expectations
+How To Be Protected From Unrealistic LTV Expectations

 You have a revenue stream.
 Check.
 You’re spending on paid UA.
 Check.
 You modeled out a future projected LTV - and you’re reasonably confident that you’re profitable on your UA.